jmankoff/interaction/assignments/menus.md

 download your data to the current directory you are in (or you can specify a location).

+On some devices, this file is instead located inside `/sdcard/CSE340_PieMenu/TestResult.csv`.
+If the above command does not work, try searching this directory as well.

 On all platforms, if you have Android Studio installed you can use a tool window called `Device File Manager`.
 This allows you to directly access the files on your Android device (emulated or physical) through a GUI window.
-If you aren't comfortable with using adb over the the command line, this is a great option.
+If you aren't comfortable with using adb over the the command line, or if you are having trouble locating the file, this is a great option.

 1) Connect your Android device.
 If you use an emulator just start the emulator like you usually would.
 If you use a physical device connect it to your computer over